EyasuTeshome/shifttracker/job-search/peer-interview-practice/debug_lesson.md

 Debugging is definitely a part of a programmer’s job, and this skill is important in itself.
 In addition, having problems with code during a live coding session might be very stressful for you.
 Practicing strategies to deal with this can really reduce that stress.

-### Strategies to follow
+### Gudielines to follow

-Review the following strategies that will help you to make sure that you set up yourself for success when debugging the code.
+Review the following guidelines that will help you to make sure that you set up yourself for success when debugging the code.

 **Context**
 *You are at a technical interview.
 You are almost done with your coding challenge but you discover that something does not work as expected.*